walterhiggins/WMPJS/book-outline.md

 ### Asking questions

 Most programming languages provide a function which can be used to ask a question.
 JavaScript runs in many different environments.
 The most common way to run JavaScript is in Web Browsers where JavaScript comes with a special *prompt()* function which can be used to ask website visitors questions by displaying a small window (known as a *dialog box*) with a question, an *input field* where you type the answer and OK and Cancel buttons.
 This style of user interaction is called *modal* because the user cannot do anything else until they close the *dialog* window.
-You can see an example of what a modal dialog looks like below:
+You can see an example of what a modal dialog looks like in Figure @@figref{modal-dialog.png}:

 @@figure modal-dialog.png A Modal Dialog